-The new plants from the nurseries are lush and full because of good summer growth.
-Garden soil is moist from autumn rains and, with winter approaching, there are high prospects of further moisture to aid root establishment.
+The new plants from the nurseries are lush and full because of good summer growth and garden soil is moist from autumn rains.
+And with winter approaching, the prospects are good for further moisture to aid root establishment.

-Citrus are one of the favourite fruit plants in Whanganui for small and large gardens as well as container production, with eventual tree size being controlled by the use of dwarfing rootstocks.
+Citrus are one of the favourite fruit plants in Whanganui, for small and large gardens as well as container production, with eventual tree sizes being controlled by the use of dwarfing rootstocks.

-Citrus trees will generally try to produce fruit from the first year, but at this stage the trees' ability to bring fruit to maturity is often questionable.
+Citrus trees will generally try and produce fruit from the first year, but at this stage the tree's ability to bring fruit to maturity is often questionable.

-A good practice is to remove flowers and fruit for 2-3 years to allow a strong branch framework to establish.
-In subsequent years, if the tree is still producing larger crops than it can sustain, the removal of about one-third of the crop will ensure the tree does not get into a pattern of biennial bearing.
+A good practice is to remove flowers and fruit for two to three years to allow a strong branch framework to establish.
+In subsequent years, if the tree is still producing larger crops than it can sustain the removal of approximately a third of the crop will ensure the tree does not get into a pattern of biennial bearing.

 This is where the tree switches between a year of no fruit or low fruit numbers and a year of heavy fruit production.

 To be grown successfully, most citrus trees are grafted onto a rootstock.
 This plays a major part in determining the ultimate height the variety will grow, as well as having an effect on the hardiness of the tree.

 There are two main rootstocks used in New Zealand - 'trifoliata' and 'flying dragon'.
 Trifoliata is the most widely used - it is vigorous, allowing the tree to grow to four or five metres in 15 years.
 It is also tolerant of heavy and wetter soils and creates increased frost hardiness.